 Want the magic at one of the cutest cafes in London to last just a bit longer?

 Then try the cafe’s decadent, Enchanted Afternoon Tea experience in their Floral Garden Room.

 For just £45 per person guests can enjoy a variety of edible creations that include color-changing “unicorn tears” tea.

 Other highlights include fresh macarons, an Antoinette Tart (white chocolate mousse tart topped with fresh strawberries, raspberries, and 24ct gold), chocolate cheesecake, and more.

 But, there is one, not-so-tiny downside.

-Because this restaurant isn’t exactly a hidden gem of London, it is packed with wannabe influencers who are desperately searching for their piece of Instagram immortality.
+Because this restaurant isn’t exactly a hidden gem of London, it is packed with wannabe influencers.

-Be prepared and ALWAYS book well in advance (like 2 months in advance for afternoon tea).
+So, be prepared when visiting one of the cute cafes in London and ALWAYS book well in advance (like 2 months in advance for afternoon tea).

 Address: 59 Connaught Street, St George’s Fields

 Hours: You can only visit with a booking so see their website for more info.